infusion/node-dhcp/README.md

 Usage
 ===

-When installed globally, DHCP.js provides two executables, a client `dhcp` and a server `dhcpd`.
+When installed globally, node-dhcp provides two executables, a client `dhcp` and a server `dhcpd`.
 The client simply retrieves network configuration from a DHCP server and prints the configuration after a complete handshake.
 All additional fields can be specified as list of arguments:

 ```
 # sudo dhcp hostname